jsmolka/blog/content/posts/real-language-features/index.md

 ```

 ## Collections
-Lists and maps are vital parts of a programming language and drizzle wouldn't be complete without them.
+Lists and maps are vital parts of a programming language, and drizzle wouldn't be complete without them.
 Parsing the values of a list and the key-value pairs of a map was a little annoying due to drizzle being whitespace aware [^1].
 Each indent, dedent and new line must be taken care of or the parser throws a syntax error.

 [^1]: If I were to design another language, I definitely wouldn't do whitespace awareness again.
 It makes many things complicated or outright impossible:

     - What counts as an indentation?
     - Can we mix spaces and tabs?
-If so, how many spaces are one tab?
+If so, how many spaces are in one tab?
     - How do we define anonymous functions with multiple lines?
-    - How do we define a classic `for` loop with initializer, condition and expression?
+    - How do we define a classic `for` loop with an initializer, condition and expression?
     - How do we parse list/map expressions with multiple lines?

     Just use braces and ignore whitespace.
 It makes life much easier.